-Located at Blue Jack Tar hotel in Playa Dorada, Green Jack Tar restaurant offers a great variety of foods from authentic dominican dishes to original creations from chef Breidy Vasquez that combine Caribbean and international flavors in original and creative ways.
+Located at Blue Jack Tar hotel in Playa Dorada, Green Jack Tar restaurant offers a great variety of foods from authentic Dominican dishes to original creations from chef Breidy Vasquez that combine Caribbean and international flavors in original and creative ways.
 Make sure to try their amazing sancocho, their citibía fried ravioles (yuca empanadas) and the chillo (deboned whole fried fresh fish).

 10. Learn to kite surf at Cabarete beach.

-One of the 10 best kite surfing beaches in the world, Cabarete beach is the perfect location to practice this exciting sport or to learn if you are interested.
-The Eastern Trade Winds provide strong and consistent wind all year round and this combined with warm water and a sandy bottom, with only a few spots of reef in the inner bay that are quite easy to avoid make the Cabarete beach the ideal spot to practice kite surfing or windsurfing whether you are a new to the sport or an expert.
+One of the 10 best kitesurfing beaches in the world, Cabarete beach is the perfect location to practice this exciting sport or to learn if you are interested.
+The Eastern Trade Winds provide strong and consistent wind all year round and this combined with warm water and a sandy bottom, with only a few spots of reef in the inner bay that are quite easy to avoid making the Cabarete beach the ideal spot to practice kite surfing or windsurfing whether you are new to the sport or an expert.
 Sailing conditions in the mornings are ideal for beginners or children, as the water tends to be flat and the winds light.

 I was truly blown away by the beauty of Puerto Plata and the northern part of the Dominican Republic, but my favorite part of our trip was getting to know so many amazing people.
-Because we where traveling at our own pace and because we had the advantage of knowing the language we had the opportunity to talk to so many people and where infected by the Puerto Platense’s positive energy and love for their country.
+Because we were traveling at our own pace and because we had the advantage of knowing the language we had the opportunity to talk to so many people and were infected by the Puerto Platense’s positive energy and love for their country.
 Everyone we met was so excited about the return of cruise lines to their town and so welcoming.
 When we first docked in Amber Cove aboard Fathom’s inaugural cruise the mood was electrifying and festive and the mood continued to be cheerful during the whole time where there.
 We really felt like we where being welcomed with open arms and I can not wait to go back to the Dominican Republic!

 If you are visiting Puerto Plata be sure to check out the Discover Puerto Plata website, filled with useful information and events.
 You can also follow Discover Puerto Plata on Facebook and @DiscoverPuertoPlata on Instagram and be sure to follow the #GoDomRep hashtag to see gorgeous photos of great destinations and things to do throughout Dominican Republic.

-If you are looking for a private tour I can not recommend GoCaribic enough, the service and the experience where fantastic.
+If you are looking for a private tour I cannot recommend GoCaribic enough, the service and the experience where fantastic.